Probation: Eligibility and Whether It Leaves a Criminal Record

 - The imposition of the type of sentence is mandatory.

-For example, if you have been charged with an offence with a mandatory minimum sentence prescribed by the law to be:
+For example, if you have been charged with an offence with a mandatory minimum sentence such that you:

 “…shall be punished with imprisonment of at least 3 years and up to 15 years”

 the court must impose the imprisonment sentence on you.
 However, the court can choose to vary the duration of the sentence from anywhere between 3 years and 15 years as prescribed by law.